Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Inferred Properties of High-redshift Sources

 For our composite spectra we perform two stacks, one of all sources with EW$_{0,\rm Ly\alpha}>30$ \AA\ (which corresponds to the approximate lower limit seen in the LAEs in Figure~\ref{fig:lyasample}) and $z_{\rm spec}<8$, and one with EW$_{0,\rm Ly\alpha}<10$ \AA\ and $z_{\rm spec}<8$.
-The stacks are an excellent match in redshift ($z_{\rm spec, LAE}=5.92\pm0.60$ and $z_{\rm spec, non-LAE}=5.92\pm0.74$, respectively) and $M_{\rm UV}$ ($M_{\rm UV, LAE}=-18.50\pm0.08$ and $M_{\rm UV, non-LAE}=-18.70\pm0.03$, respectively).
-Furthermore, while approximately 75\% of compiled LAEs fall in either the GOODS-North or CANDELS-EGS field (where the presence of large-scale ionized bubbles are suspected; \citealt{tilvi20,larson22,endsley22_cosmos}), the sampling of sources from six independent fields should, to a degree, mitigate cosmic variance biases.
-The combination of the matched redshifts and $M_{\rm UV}$s, as well as the sampling from independent fields, allows for a close comparison of the populations' \textit{intrinsic} properties independently of clustering effects or IGM opacity (c.f., \citealt{rb23}).
+In total, this results in 53 sources for the LAE stack and 249 sources for the non-LAE stack.
+The composites are an excellent match in redshift ($z_{\rm spec, LAE}=5.92\pm0.60$ and $z_{\rm spec, non-LAE}=5.92\pm0.74$, respectively) and $M_{\rm UV}$ ($M_{\rm UV, LAE}=-18.50\pm0.08$ and $M_{\rm UV, non-LAE}=-18.70\pm0.03$, respectively).
+Furthermore, while approximately 75\% of compiled LAEs fall in either the GOODS-North or CANDELS-EGS field (where the presence of large-scale ionized bubbles are suspected; \citealt{tilvi20,larson22,endsley22_cosmos}), the sampling of sources from six independent fields should, to a degree, mitigate cosmic variance biases (see \citealt{rb24_borg} for examples of spectroscopy over independent sight lines).
+The combination of the matched redshifts and $M_{\rm UV}$'s, as well as the sampling from independent fields, allows for a close comparison of the populations' intrinsic properties independently of clustering effects or IGM opacity (see \citealt{rb23}).